National-Clinical-Cohort-Collaborative/Data-Ingestion-and-Harmonization/README.md

 A parellel body of work to create the generic maps between three of the CDMs and OMOP 5.3.1.
 These maps will be published and validated as spreadsheets format.

 Licensing Requirements:
-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
-By using, copying, modifying, or distributing this project, you agree to comply with the terms and conditions of the license.
-Please review the full license details in the LICENSE file.
-You may not use this project for commercial purposes without permission.
-You must attribute the original authors when distributing the code.
-Derivatives must be licensed under the same terms.